10 to 12 Hours from Anchorage | July 1 – 31, 2018

 During your 200-mile safari, numerous bears can typically be spotted from the air as they fish streams teeming with salmon or roam the expansive coast.
 Enjoy a hearty picnic lunch complete with refreshments.

 Your fly-out Katmai bear viewing adventure takes you to Brooks Falls, where three bear viewing platforms connected by elevated boardwalks allow for close, unobstructed and extraordinary bear viewing in Katmai National Park.
 In July, lured by spawning salmon, as many as fifty bears can be seen at once along the 1.5-mile Brooks River.

-While the Katmai bear viewing at Brooks Falls is self guided, Katmai National Park Rangers provide an initial briefing upon arrival and are available throughout the park for questions.
+While the Katmai bear viewing at Brooks Falls is self-guided, Katmai National Park Rangers provide an initial briefing upon arrival and are available throughout the park for questions.
 An on-site wait list for the Lower River bear viewing platform may be implemented when visitation reaches capacity to ensure quality bear viewing.
 What this means is that sometimes the bear viewing is crowded and the ranger may ask you to move to another platform.
-The is plenty of room in Katmai overall to see bears.
+There is plenty of room in Katmai overall to see bears.
 Transfers to/from hotel are included.
 The federally-protected Katmai National Park and Preserve is world famous for Alaska brown bear viewing.
 Accessible only by air, this is Alaska wilderness in its rawest form.
 (Lunch)